sybilhoangRG/support.balsamiq.com/content/sales/atlassianstagingproduction.md

 ---
-title: Can I Use Our Wireframes for Confluence Server or Wireframes for JIRA Server License Both for Staging and Production Environments?
+title: Can I Use Our Wireframes for Confluence Server or Wireframes for Jira Server License Both for Staging and Production Environments?
 date: '2015-05-09T14:46:35.000+00:00'
 weight: 580